DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Introduction

 Large pre-trained language models (PLMs), such as BERT~\cite{DevlinCLT19}, GPT-3~\cite{BrownMRSKDNSSAA20}, play a crucial role in the development of natural language processing applications, where one prominent training regime is to fine-tune the large and expensive PLMs for the downstream tasks of interest~\cite{JiaoYSJCL0L20}.

 Minimizing the model size and accelerating the model inference are desired for systems with limited computation resources, such as mobile~\cite{LiuZFHL21} and edge~\cite{abs201114203} devices.
-However, maintaining the generalization ability of the reduced-sized model is challenging~\cite{SunCGL19,abs-1910-01108,JiaoYSJCL0L20,WangW0B0020}.
-A major hurdle for this task is the lack of labeled data samples -- a particular problem for text mining tasks because labeling text is labor-intensive and error-prone ~\cite{GururanganDCS19,ChenYY20,XieDHL020,LeeKH21,XuLA22}.
+Therefore, maintaining the generalization ability of the reduced-sized model is crucial and feasible~\cite{SunCGL19,abs-1910-01108,JiaoYSJCL0L20,WangW0B0020}.

-Semi-supervised learning (SSL) emerges as a practical paradigm to improve model generalization by leveraging both limited labeled data which is hard to obtain and extensive unlabeled data which is inexpensive to collect~\cite{rasmus2015semi,lee2013pseudo,TarvainenV17,MiyatoMKI19,BerthelotCGPOR19,SohnBCZZRCKL20,fan2022revisiting,ZhangWHWWOS21,BerthelotRSCK22,ZhengYHWQX22}.
-While promising, combining SSL with a reduced-size model generated from PLMs still requires a good learning strategy to improve the performance of the fine-tuned model~\cite{wang2022usb}.
+Semi-supervised learning (SSL) emerges as a practical paradigm to improve model generalization by leveraging both limited labelled data and extensive unlabeled data~\cite{RasmusBHVR15,lee2013pseudo,TarvainenV17,MiyatoMKI19,BerthelotCGPOR19,SohnBCZZRCKL20,DBLP:journals/ijcv/FanKDS23/revisitconsistency,ZhangWHWWOS21,BerthelotRSCK22,ZhengYHWQX22,yang-etal-2023-prototype/yangweiyi}.
+While promising, combining SSL with a reduced-size model derived from PLMs still necessitates a well-defined learning strategy to achieve improved downstream performances~\cite{wang2022usb}.
+This necessity arises because these shallow networks typically have lower capacity, and the scarcity of labeled data further curtails the model's optimization abilities.
+Besides, a major hurdle is a lack of labelled data samples -- a particular problem for text mining tasks because the labelling text is labour-intensive and error-prone ~\cite{GururanganDCS19,ChenYY20,XieDHL020,LeeKH21,XuLA22,zhao-etal-2023-evaluating}.

-This paper thus targets using SSL to leverage distilled PLMs in a situation where only limited labeled data is available and fast model inference is needed on resource-constrained devices.
-To this end, we use the well-established teacher-student knowledge distillation technique to construct small student models from a teacher PLM and then fine-tune them for the downstream SSL tasks.
-Our goal is to improve the effectiveness of fine-tuning small student models for text-mining tasks with limited labeled samples.
+This paper thus targets using SSL to leverage distilled PLMs in a situation where only limited labelled data is available and fast model inference is needed on resource-constrained devices.
+To this end, we use the well-established teacher-student knowledge distillation technique to construct small student models from a teacher PLM and then fine-tune them in the downstream SSL tasks.
+We aim to improve the effectiveness of fine-tuning small student models for text-mining tasks with limited labelled samples.

-We present \SystemName, a new co-training approach to enhance the generalization ability of a cohort of student models.
-Our key insight is to derive multiple student models from different layers of the teacher model, capturing \emph{different model views} from the teacher's knowledge.
-Additionally, we employ data augmentation techniques to generate varied noisy samples, offering \emph{different model views} of the input instances.
-Through a co-training framework with consistency constraints, we optimize the students by leveraging the complementary information from multiple views, resulting in improved performance for individual students and their cohorts.

-Intuitively, \SystemName with the model view encourages the student models to learn from each other interactively and maintain reciprocal collaboration.
-The student cohort with the model views increases each participating model's posterior entropy~\cite{ChaudhariCSLBBC17,PereyraTCKH17,ZhangXHL18}, helping them to converge to a flatter minimum with better generalization.